-Copies of this report may be obtained from the University of Maryland, Baltimore Police Department (UMBPD) headquarters at 214 N. Pine St., Baltimore, MD 21201, or by visiting the UMBPD webpage at www.umaryland.edu/police.
+Copies of this report may be obtained from the University of Maryland, Baltimore Police Department (UMBPD) headquarters at 214 N. Pine St., Baltimore, MD 21201, or by visiting the Clery Report website at www.umaryland.edu/oac/policies-and-reports/clery-report.